Sales Management Strategy for Success

 6. Measure Results

 Track and measure every goal to identify what’s working and what needs adjusting in as close to real time as possible.
-Some key metrics to focus on include a top-level view of the team as a whole, pipeline volume and velocity, and individual rep performance.
+Some key metrics to focus on including a top-level view of the team as a whole, pipeline volume and velocity, and individual rep performance.